Madmartigan1/tradebot/README.md

 - **Deckhand (24 h, ±2%)**: The “broom” that sweeps idle trades off the deck when they drift aimlessly without momentum, keeping the decks lean and ready for action.
   This ensures capital is recycled efficiently while the Captain (EMA) and Advisors (RSI/MACD) focus on live opportunities.

+- **Swab → Deck Maintenance & Logkeeper** The newest crew member in v1.0.8 — responsible for keeping the decks spotless and records consistent.
+(*Fun fact:* The term “Swab” was inspired by *Captain Ron* — because every good ship needs a swab.)

 Together, they form a chain of command:
 **EMA (Captain)** gives orders,
 **AutoTune (Navigator)** continuously adjusts the fleet’s heading based on market weather.